 How far along am I?

-Knowing exactly how far along you are determines what type of abortion you could get and how much it will cost you.
+Knowing exactly how far along you are determines what type of abortion you could get (including if you qualify for the abortion pill) and how much it will cost you.
 An ultrasound procedure will give you the most accurate measure of how far along you are.

 Do I have an STD?